joonasrooben/NLP-text2emoji/README.md

 In the evaluation phase, we plan to output F1-score, recall, precision and accuracy.
 In addition, as emoji-prediciton can be rather fuzzy- we will try to take it in account by using also the Mean Reciprocal Rank (MRR) usually used in evaluating of the factoid QA models.
 But, as our task is as subjective- it should give a better understanding of the models' goodness.

 ### Preliminary results
+From the initial plan of creating TF-IDF and Skip-gram model as baselines and BERT and BiGRU as the main models, we have succeeded in building BERT and TF-IDF.
+The evolution of the *in progress* models will be discussed as well together with finished models in the following subsections.

+**General results**

 | Results  | Tf_idf:Twitter unbalanced | Tf_idf:MC_20 | BERT:MC_20 | BERT:Twitter unbalanced |
 |--------:|--------------------|------:|------:|------:|